mfix22/librarify/README.md

 * `fns` _(optional)_ - supported functions for your Library
    * `name` _(required)_ - name of your library function (must be a valid Javascript function name)
       * `route`  _(optional)_ - URL path.
 Defaults to `/function_name`
+      * `type`  _(optional)_ - HTTP request type.
+GET and POST currently supported.
+Defaults to `GET`.
       * `requiredParam` _(optional)_ - array of names of required parameters for this function.
       * `optionalConfig` _(optional)_ - array of names of optional parameters specified in config for this function, or `true` to include all config options.
       * `optionalParam` _(optional)_ - array of names of optional parameters for this function.

 ##### Config
 All config options can be overidden in function calls.
 Each config option will be included in every call that is not overidden by the specific function call.
-Config() is used to set parameters that are needed for all/most of your function calls (think tokens, keys, or global formatting).
+Config() is used to set parameters that are needed for all/most of your function calls (think API tokens, keys, or global formatting).
 ```javascript
 var library = new librarify(settings);